TheMagicNacho/resolve/readme.txt

-# resolve
-“””
+"""
 I was originally trying to calculate for indirect fire, but there are too many variables required to resolve those trajectories.
 So I decided to develop the calculations to resolve for a direct fire mission instead.
-It’s simpler.
+It's simpler.

 Need to do more work on error handelings.

-“””
+"""

 Overarching Logic